Bogdan Bogdanovic NBA Playoffs Player Props: Hawks vs. Celtics

 - He's taken 6.7 threes per game, or 14.4% of his team's shots from beyond the arc this season.

-- Bogdanovic's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Bogdanovic's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- On defense, the Celtics have conceded 111.4 points per contest, which is fourth-best in the NBA.
+- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per contest.

-- The Celtics are the 18th-ranked squad in the NBA, giving up 44 rebounds per game.
+- The Celtics concede 44 rebounds per game, ranking 18th in the league.

-- Allowing 23.1 assists per game, the Celtics are the second-ranked squad in the league.
+- The Celtics give up 23.1 assists per contest, second-ranked in the NBA.

-- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the NBA.
+- Looking at 3-pointers, the Celtics are ranked fifth in the NBA, conceding 11.6 makes per game.

 Bogdan Bogdanovic vs. the Celtics